 How To Dye Easter Eggs – With Kool Aid!

-Even though I don’t have little ones at home anymore, dying Easter eggs is something I’ve still had fun doing the last few years just for the joy I get from playing with color.
+Even though I don’t have little ones at home anymore, dying Easter eggs is something I still have fun doing just for the joy I get from playing with color.
 You’re never too old to get a little thrill from watching your white eggs transform into pretty new shades of blue or green or yellow or who knows what!
+And this year I had the fun of watching my eggs turn from white to colorful just by using packets of Kool-Aid.

 How to color Easter Eggs with Kool Aid